dorianbg/cloud-computing-coursework-map-reduce/README.md

 # Cloud computing coursework

-The final_submission.ipynb file contains the main submissions for the coursework that focused on appliying advanced Map Reduce patterns for computation
+The following [notebook](https://github.com/dorianbg/cloud-computing-map-reduce-coursework/blob/master/final_submission.ipynb) contains the submission for the coursework that focused on appliying advanced Map Reduce patterns for computation (graded 20/20).